 Nitrous oxide (N2O) is over 300 times more harmful than carbon dioxide, so reducing output of this gas is particularly important.

-CO2 is less damaging than N2O and CH4, but remains in the atmosphere for around 100 years, much longer than the other gases.
+CO2 is less damaging than N2O and CH4, but remains in the atmosphere for around 100 years.
 For this reason, any emissions today will continue to affect future generations; this is why we are already ‘locked in’ to a certain amount of global temperature rise.

 Sources of agricultural greenhouse gases